 We generally see individuals weekly, although some people prefer to meet more often (2-4 times a week).
 Meeting regularly gives us the best possible platform for helping you feel better.

 There are many ways that therapy can help you feel better, but we’ll just name a few.
 First, therapy helps people develop alternative patterns of thinking and behaving, so that they can move on from the old patterns that aren’t working.
 Therapy acts as a place where people can safely “try out” new ways if acting (e.g. setting boundaries, standing up for oneself, expressing feelings), thereby allowing them to implement these changes into their everyday lives.
-Second, therapy helps people gain better understanding of themselves.
-This can look like gaining clarity on how you arrived at your current situation and why you feel the way you do, in addition to better understanding your goals and purpose in life.
+Second, therapy helps people gain a better understanding of themselves.
+For example, you may gain clarity on how you arrived at your current situation and why you feel the way you do.
+In addition you may come to a better understanding of your goals and your unique purpose in life.
 Finally, therapy gives people a safe place where they can speak about the things they aren’t able to share, and where they can feel deeply understood and cared about.

 No, we treat many difficulties, not just depression.
-You can visit my “services” page to see all of the additional issues that we had success in treating.
+Please visit our “services” page to see all of the additional issues that we had success in treating.

-We focus on helping clients gain insight into how they are thinking and feeling, which leads to individuals developing more freedom and control over their lives. we do this by focusing on the core dynamics of a person’s life.
+We focus on helping clients gain insight into how they are thinking and feeling, which leads to individuals developing more freedom and control over their lives.
+We do this by focusing on the core dynamics of a person’s life.
 This entails paying special attention to the way an individual’s unconscious mind influences how they think and feel about themselves.
-My advanced training in psychoanalysis helps me listen to clients in special ways, point out patterns in their thinking, and help them develop better thoughts and behaviors for their lives.
+Dr. Kermott's advanced training in psychoanalysis guides the work at Therapy Summit.
+And this training helps us listen to clients in special ways, point out patterns in their thinking, and help them develop better thoughts and behaviors for their lives.

 In the first session, we will spend time getting to know each other and making an initial exploration into what brought you into therapy.
 After describing how things have been going for you, we will generally offer a plan for how you can feel better and for how therapy can help you reach that goal.
 At the end of the first session, we will discuss whether or not working together feels like a good fit.
 If it feels like a good fit, we will make plans for future sessions.
 If it doesn’t feel like a good fit, we will do everything we can to help you find the right therapist for you.

 Therapy is built on the positive relationship between therapist and client.
-And this relationship rests on you feeling like you can trust and depend upon me.
+And this relationship rests on you feeling like you can trust and depend upon your therapist.
 Just like any relationship, you won’t know if we are the right therapist for you until we meet together.
-But we can promise that we care deeply about the people we work with and take very seriously my job of providing high-quality therapy.
-If we meet, and you don’t feel like we are the right therapist for you, then we won’t be hurt because my main goal is to ensure that you get the right help you need, and we will do what we can to help you find the right person for you.
+But we can promise that we care deeply about the people we work with and take very seriously our job of providing high-quality therapy.
+If we meet, and you don’t feel like we are the right place for you, then we won’t be hurt because our main goal is to ensure that you get the right help you need, and we will do what we can to help you find the right therapist for you.

 Over the many years of training and work we’ve done in this field, we have had the privilege of working with a wide range of individuals and psychological problems.
-If you have concerns about my experience, we encourage you to contact me and share with me your concerns.
-You can also see my “services” page to see the difficulties that we specialize in treating.
+If you have concerns about our experience, we encourage you to contact us and share your concerns.
+You can also see our “services” page to see the problems that we specialize in treating.

-As a Licensed Clinical Psychologist, we are not able to prescribe medication, or to offer any pharmaceutical or medical advice.
-If you are interested in medication as we are working together, then we will assistance you in finding a physician or psychiatrist to help with medication.
+As a Clinical Psychologist clinic, we are not able to prescribe medication, or to offer any pharmaceutical or medical advice.
+If you are interested in receiving medication as we are working together, then we will assistance you in finding a physician or psychiatrist to help with medication.